 Attaching Power 12

 Loading Roll Media 13

+Loading Transfer Ribbon 19

-Printing a Test (Printer Configuration) Label 17
+Printing a Test (Printer Configuration) Label 23

-Hooking Up the Printer and Computer 18
+Connecting the Printer to the Computer.
+24

 Attaching Power

 Important • Set up your printer so that you can handle the power cord easily if needed.
 To make certain the printer cannot carry electrical current, you must separate the power cord from the power supply receptacle or AC electrical outlet.